rust-lang/book/src/ch04-01-ownership.md

 If you have heard the terms "shallow copy" and "deep copy" while working with other languages, the concept of copying the pointer, length, and capacity without copying the data probably sounds like a shallow copy.
-But because Rust also invalidates the first binding, instead of calling this a shallow copy, it's known as a _move_.
+But because Rust also invalidates the first variable, instead of calling this a shallow copy, it's known as a _move_.
 Here we would read this by saying that `s1` was _moved_ into `s2`.
 So what actually happens looks like Figure 4-4.